ravikr88/real-time-chat/README.md

 ## To send a message from client with UID 1 to client with UID 2:
  2 Hello, this is a message for you!

+ 3. get the server.js running and spawn clients by running terminalClient.js

  #### Server Interface

 <img width="1434" alt="Screenshot 2024-06-08 at 4 04 59 AM" src="https://github.com/ravikr88/real-time-chat/assets/135989427/26efcc19-5dd3-4543-98cd-d288cc0b9620">